Q&A: Antibiotic resistance

 - From the section Health

 Antibiotics are designed to kill or block the growth of bacteria, but not all bacteria are susceptible.
 Some are naturally immune.
 Resistance also arises spontaneously by chance mutations.
 Resilient strains can then multiply and thrive - overnight, one bacterium can multiply to become a million.

 When the antibiotic of choice is given it kills the sensitive bacteria but any resistant ones live on.
-Resistance can also be passed from one species of bacteria to another.
+Resistance can also be passed from one species of bacterium to another.

 Is overuse of antibiotics to blame?